 When to Run a Sale or Promotion

-When and how to run a sale or promotion in your Artist Shop is entirely up to you!
+If you've opted out of Managed Pricing and Promos, the when and how to run a sale or promotion in your Artist Shop is entirely up to you!
 Here are some tips and tricks on how to create effective promotions:

 A sale is just a way of saying that a price has been marked down.
 "Markdowns” typically refer to items that are permanently on sale.
 That is, the price will not go back up.
 So something would be on sale, for example, if you were planning on deleting it from your shop after marking it down for a brief time.